AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 - <a href="https://www.codeproject.com/Articles/278901/MVVM-Pattern-Made-Simple" target="_blank">[CodeProject]</a>
 - <a href="https://www.tutorialspoint.com/mvvm/index.htm" target="_blank">[tutorialspoint]</a>

-### INotifyPropertyChanged
+### Properties, Fields, Classes, and Interfaces

-C# uses `Properties` to read, write, or compute the value of a private `Fields`.
-C# uses `Interfaces` to define a contract that `Classes` can satisfy by providing an implementation for the members defined in the `Interface`.
+C# uses `Interfaces` to define contracts that `Classes` can satisfy by providing an implementation for the `Members` defined in the specific `Interface`. `Members` of a `Class` are comprised of `Fields` and `Methods`. `Methods` are code blocks that can be executed. `Fields` are simply variables that can hold data. `Properties` are used to read, write, or compute the value of private `Fields`.
-- More on Properties: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties" target="_blank">[Microsoft Docs]</a>
-- More on Fields: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields" target="_blank">[Microsoft Docs]</a>
 - More on Interfaces: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface" target="_blank">[Microsoft Docs]</a>
 - More on Classes: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class" target="_blank">[Microsoft Docs]</a>
+- More on Members: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/members" target="_blank">[Microsoft Docs]</a>
+- More on Methods: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/methods" target="_blank">[Microsoft Docs]</a>
+- More on Fields: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields" target="_blank">[Microsoft Docs]</a>
+- More on Properties: <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties" target="_blank">[Microsoft Docs]</a>

+### INotifyPropertyChanged

-Our `View` needs a way to know when a `Property` and that the `View` should update itself.
+Our `View` needs a way to know when a `Property` has changed and that the `View` should update itself.
 To achieve this there is an `Interface` called `INotifyPropertyChanged` which implements the event `PropertyChanged`.
 If our `ViewModel` implements this interface, we can send update notifications to our `View` or any other class listening to that event.

 More: <a href="https://docs.microsoft.com/en-US/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-6.0" target="_blank">[Microsoft Docs]</a>